mild-blue/txmatching/documentation/README.md

 7. UNDECIDABLE
 8. NONE
 ```
-For example, if some antibodies crossmatched at the `HIGH RES` level, others at the `SPLIT` level,
+For example, if some antibodies crossmatched at the `HIGH_RES` level, others at the `SPLIT` level,
-then the summary match type would be `HIGH RES` as the most important of these.
+then for the summary we would only consider the `HIGH_RES` matches as the most important of these.

-As the eight possible match types above do not always describe the situation exactly, we do not display it in the summary.
-Instead, we send a message describing the crossmatch type together with some possible issues in the `details_and_issues`
-property of the summary.
-We do this mainly to distinguish two types of HIGH_RES match that can occur.

-If the HIGH_RES match occurs due to a single HIGH RES antibody matching to single HIGH RES antigen, we send a message:
-`There is a single positively crossmatched HIGH RES HLA type - HIGH RES antibody pair.`
-, if there are multiple antibody - antigen pairs, we send a different message informing about this: `SPLIT HLA code
-displayed in summary, but there are multiple positive crossmatches of HIGH RES HLA type - HIGH RES antibody pairs.`

-HIGH_RES match can also occur if all positive HIGH RES antibodies correspond to an antigen on SPLIT level (satisfying
-some more conditions, described as case 2. and 3. in the `HIGH_RES` match description above in this documentation).
-In this case we send a message saying: `There is no exact match, but some of the HIGH RES antibodies corresponding to
-the summary HLA code on SPLIT or BROAD level are positive.`

-The rest of match types are described with corresponding messages in a straightforward manner.

 #### How to choose summary HLA code?
 For summary, we would like to take into account just frequent codes among all assumed HLA types.